 - Spoon filling evenly on top of crust, leaving any excess liquid in the bowl.
 Leave a bare 1-inch border around the edges.

 - Roll out the 2nd pie dough disc in the same-ish shape as the 1st.
 (If desired, you can cut into strips to weave a lattice on top.)
 Drape over filling, then use your hands to seal the top and bottom crusts together around the edges.
 Flute the edges or crimp with a fork.
+(See my how to crimp and flute pie crust tutorial if you need extra help with this step.)
 Cut slits into the top of the crust, then brush with a thin coating of egg wash.
 Sprinkle with coarse sugar, if desired.

 - Cover leftovers tightly and store in the refrigerator for up to 3-4 days.

-Make ahead tip: The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
+- Make Ahead Instructions: The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.
 Baked whole pie or sliced pie bars freeze well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.

-- Avoid using frozen berries.
+- Berries: Avoid using frozen berries.
 Pie filling does not set when using frozen or frozen thawed berries.
-You'll need about 1 and 1/2 pounds of both whole strawberries and blackberries.
+You’ll need about 1 and 1/2 pounds of both whole strawberries and blackberries.
+Feel free to substitute either berry with blueberries.